The Ultimate Guide to TSP Cleaner: Trisodium Phosphate for Powerful Cleaning

 - Appearance: Usually white, crystalline powder or granules.

-- Stability: Stable under normal conditions, but it should be kept in airtight containers to avoid caking or moisture absorption.
+- Stability: Stable under normal conditions, but should be kept in airtight containers to avoid caking or moisture absorption.

 The high alkalinity of TSP is primarily what makes it so effective against grime and grease.
 When dissolved, it creates a basic solution that can saponify fats and oils, breaking them down into water-soluble compounds that are easy to rinse away.